Back to all articles

 The common failure is believing visibility can wait until after rollout.
 Teams approve a pilot, then another one, then a departmental exception, and soon there are multiple assistants, browser plugins, or connected chat tools operating without shared logs, policy, or ownership.
 By the time leadership wants answers, the organization is already depending on those tools and no one can produce a clean map of data flows.

 Another failure is over-indexing on vendor dashboards.
 Provider dashboards may show account-level usage, but they rarely tell the organization what mattered semantically: which prompts carried sensitive business context, which conversations crossed policy boundaries, and which events should have triggered review.
+That leaves security, legal, and operations reading the same incident from different partial records.

 3LS turns visibility into an operational control instead of a reporting afterthought.
 It can surface where AI is active, identify high-risk interactions, classify prompts and copied data against policy, and provide evidence around which workflows need approval or restriction.
 That makes it possible to govern conversational AI based on what it is actually touching rather than which vendor logo is on the screen.

 Visibility matters because it is the prerequisite for every other control.
 If the organization cannot see where AI is being used and what kinds of data are flowing through it, every assurance from the provider is operationally incomplete.
+3LS is the layer that lets the enterprise prove where policy should apply before an exposure becomes an incident.

 Build an inventory of approved and observed AI usage.
 Define the small set of events that must be visible to security and risk teams: sensitive-data prompts, public sharing, connected-tool usage, and policy exceptions.
 Then use that visibility to decide where approvals, restrictions, or compensating controls belong.
-You cannot govern the blast radius of AI if you cannot see the shape of the system that is already in use.

 Continue reading